An applicant is considered for admission to the SHARP Summer certificate program if he/she meets the following minimum admission requirements:

 - Students from non-English-speaking countries must show proficiency in the English language.
 A score is considered satisfactory if it meets or exceeds the minimum requirement set by AUB; it is considered valid if the test date is recent enough.
 Each test has its separate requirement for having satisfactory and valid scores, as detailed in the above link.

 Applications to the SHARP Summer Program are reviewed by the SHARP executive committee.
 An application should include the following documents to be reviewed: Official university transcript, two letters of recommendation, CV, statement of purpose, and evidence on English language proficiency (when applicable).
-Students are notified of the decision at least one month prior to the beginning of the SHARP Summer certificate.
+Students are notified of the decision at least one month prior to the beginning of the diploma.
+SHARP diploma application form

 .
 Applications are reviewed by the SHARP executive committee and the joint FM/FHS GSC.
-Applicants are usually notified of the decision end May.
-Further details are available in the admissions section of the AUB graduate catalogue
+Further details are available in the admissions section of the AUB graduate catalogue AUB graduate catalogue